Select Page

 4.1 The Appellplatz

-The Appellplatz or roll call square is one of the most recognizable areas of Sachsenhausen and was the central point for daily roll call, where prisoners had to stand for hours regardless of weather conditions.
-Today, it serves as a somber reminder of the camp’s past.
+The Appellplatz or roll call square is one of the most recognition parts of Sachsenhausen and it was the main place of daily roll call, during which prisoners had to stand in minutes hours depending on the weather conditions.
+Today it is turned into a rather sad memorial of the camp Existing photos of this place look rather mournful.

 4.2 The Tower A